FedeDP/Clightd/README.md

 * *getbrightness* -> takes a backlight kernel interface (eg: intel_backlight) or nothing to just use first backlight kernel interface that libudev finds.
 Returns current brightness value (int).
 * *getmaxbrightness* -> takes a backlight kernel interface (as above).
 Returns max supported brightness value for that interface (int).
 * *setbrightness* -> takes a backlight kernel interface and a new value.
 Set the brightness value on that interface and returns new brightness value (int).
+Only active sessions can call this method.
 Note that new brightness value is checked to be between 0 and max_brightness.
 * *getactualbrightness* -> takes a backlight kernel interface.
 Returns actual brightness for that interface (int).

 ### If built with gamma support:
-* *getgamma* -> takes env DISPLAY variable, env XAUTHORITY variable.
+* *getgamma* -> takes env DISPLAY variable and env XAUTHORITY variable.
 Returns current display temperature (int).
 * *setgamma* -> takes env DISPLAY variable, env XAUTHORITY variable and a temperature value (int, between 1000 and 10000).
 Returns newly setted display temperature (int).
+Only active sessions can call this method.

 ### If built with frame captures support:
 * *captureframes* -> takes a video sysname (eg: video0) and a number of frames to be captured (int, between 1 and 20).
 Returns average frames brightness, between 0.0 and 1.0 (double).
+Only active sessions can call this method.

 ## Arch AUR packages